Getting Started

 }

 - Upon importing a tradeline with the above mutation, Bloom Enablement Services will ingest the transactions from the aggregator.
-To verify that your tradeline has been successfully opened, use the Me query again.
+To verify that the tradeline has been successfully opened, use the Me query again.
 The imported tradeline should be listed with the

 isOpen